-The Friends of Bathurst Basin are concerned about the impact of 44 residential accommodation units proposed for the railway cutting to the south of the Ostrich.
+The Friends of Bathurst Basin are concerned about the impact of 44 residential accommodation units proposed for the railway cutting and tunnel to the south of the Ostrich.
 Alec French Architects have been preparing pre-application proposals for the site.
 Our comments are based on the pre-application addendum (dated July 2019) which addressed key comments contained in the Bristol City Council pre-application response (Ref 18/04113/ PREAPP) dated 18th September 2018.

 The site landowners wish to retain the car park that currently occupies this space so the proposed residential block will sit on top of this car park.

 The Future of Redcliffe Supplementary Planning Document (2006) was guided by a ground-breaking initiative between Bristol City Council and the local community of Redcliffe working together on how the area shall be developed.
 One of their aims on West Redcliffe was to:

 preserve the unique characteristics of the railway cutting (‘Barossa Valley’), namely its proportions and sense of openness, the dramatic form of the tunnel and approach, and its historical, geological and wildlife interest.
 Ensure that any future use of the cutting maintains the tranquil nature and security of the site, and is responsive to the character of both the entire Redcliffe area with its industrial heritage, and the immediate built environment.

 The tunnel provides a visual record of the cutting’s history – the rail link from Temple Meads under the graveyard of St Mary Redcliffe on its way to the harbour, opened in 1876.
 The track was lifted and the tunnel entrance blocked in 1964.
 The proposed building would completely cover a feature of great historical significance.
 Use this link for more information and the Redcliffe tunnel and railway cutting.